About COMPASS Test

 There are separate placement tests and diagnostics tests administered for helping place students in suitable courses and identifying areas where students need help respectively.

-The subject areas tested through COMPASS are
+The subject areas tested through the test are:

 - Reading: Reading Placement Test is a multiple-choice test meant for estimating reading abilities required for college courses.
 Practical Reading, Prose Fiction, Humanities, Social Sciences and Natural Sciences are the content areas tested.